Themyscira (DC Comics): Post-Crisis (1987–present)

 Occasionally, the Nereides bring to the shores of Themyscira young infants who would have otherwise drowned in accidents.
-To which the Amazons of Paradise Island would initiate a process called "send forth", where these infants are tutored spiritually in Amazonian ideals, and they are then sent back mystically to the place of their disappearance scant moments after being lost at sea.
+The Amazons of Paradise Island would initiate a process called "send forth", where these infants are tutored spiritually in Amazonian ideals, and they are then sent back mystically to the place of their disappearance scant moments after being lost at sea.
 Julia Kapatelis, Diana's first friend in Patriarch's World, is one such infant.

 Themyscira is presently located in the Bermuda Triangle but possesses the magical ability to teleport to any location or time period its inhabitants desire.